DIPlib/diplib/src/documentation/concepts.md

 3            | 26 connectivity         | cube
 -1           | 6-26 connectivity       | small rhombicuboctahedron
 -3           | 26-6 connectivity       | small rhombicuboctahedron

+Some functions will interpret a connectivity of 0 to mean the maximum connectivity (i.e. equal to the image dimensionality).
+This is an easy way to define a default value that changes depending on the image dimensionality.

 [//]: # (--------------------------------------------------------------)